CLIP-Guided Backdoor Defense through Entropy-Based Poisoned Dataset Separation: More results on entropy map

 \section{More results on entropy map}

 The entropy maps in Fig. \ref{fig:entropy_map} reveal distinct patterns corresponding to four major backdoor attack categories: \textbf{Classical Backdoors}, \textbf{Dynamic Backdoors}, \textbf{Clean-label Backdoors}, and \textbf{Clean-image Backdoors}.
-For each attack type, we analyze the entropy distribution of both the weak model and a suspicious model trained on the poisoned dataset.
-These models provide insights into the separability of poisoned versus clean samples by their entropy values.
+Here, ``entropy'' refers to the percentile rank of the label-conditioned cross-entropy (negative log-likelihood) score defined in Section~\ref{subsec:meta_data_splitting}, rather than the Shannon entropy of the predictive distribution.
+For each attack type, we analyze this score for both the weak model and a suspicious model trained on the poisoned dataset.